What is a Nevada Construction Bond?

 You must have read about the defrauding of a small charter school by Hunter Roberts Construction group in New York or perhaps the extravaganza of contractor bribes amounting to $450,000.00 during the bidding of NY Mayor de Blasio’s apartments for 2024.

 This bond acts as a failsafe assurance that a construction company will not engage in any business, submit a bid, advertise or be in a joint undertaking, without any license, take any examination on behalf of another.
-It is a guarantee that the firm submits bid proposals with serious intent (Bid Bond), completes projects promptly (Performance Bond), will religiously pay for services rendered (Payment Bond), and will diligently provide materials/equipment/supplies as stated in purchase orders (Supply Bond).
+It is a guarantee that the firm submits bid proposals with serious intent (Bid Bond), completes projects promptly (Performance Bond), will religiously pay for services rendered (Payment Bond), and will diligently provide materials/equipment/supplies as stated in the purchase orders (Supply Bond).
 It is likewise an expression of sincerity to rectify wrongs when defective materials or workmanship has been unveiled (Maintenance Bond), and will build or renovate public structures according to local specifications (Subdivision Bond).

 Why do you need the Nevada Construction Bond?